iva2k/total-app/README.md

 License: MIT License

 This app has very little functionality.
 Huh?
-Why? - It is a starter app and it demonstrates the technology stack, main point is it can be deployed from a single codebase to any platform.
+Why? - It is a starter app to quickly get all infrastructure for new appsand start coding and designing pages and user interactions.
+It brings together cohesive and full technology stack which is mostly invisible, but it is ready to be deployed from a single codebase to any platform.
 Yes, ANY platform:

 - iOS
 - Android